Recognizing the individual and overlapping needs of those with severe psychotic illnesses, addictions and concurrent disorders

 Background:

-At the same time, an increasing amount of resources are being taken from the common budget to go towards treatment for substance use disorder.
-Consequently, the already-strained budgets for treating severe mental illness fall further behind.
-Additionally, housing options are increasingly combined, which leads to concerns about treatment centres and housing that take a harm reduction approach will introduce new problems for those with mental illness and not substance use disorder.
+Given the current opioid crisis and the tragic toll of overdose deaths, public policy is increasingly focussed on addictions.
+As a result, a larger share of resources are being taken from the common budget to go towards treatment for substance use disorders alone.
+Rather than adequately funding resources to help all those with a psychotic illness and/or addiction, the already-strained budgets for treating severe mental illnesses falls further behind.
+Additionally, housing options are increasingly combined, which leads to concerns that treatment centres and harm-reduction housing will introduce new problems for those with mental illness alone.

 Front line workers (nurses, social workers, police and others) are expected to know how best to communicate with those in their care.
-More and more, language and expectations appropriate to addictions are being applied to those with mental illness.
-For example, expecting someone with a mental illness to admit to their illness as the first step to recovery will lead to failure for a patient with lack of insight, or anosognosia.
+More and more, language and expectations appropriate to addictions are being applied to all those with psychotic illness.
+For example, expecting someone with a psychotic illness to admit to their illness as the first step to recovery will lead to failure for a patient with lack of insight, or anosognosia.

-Effective treatment approaches to severe mental illness differ from those for addiction to substances and it is imperative that they be approached in a way that prioritizes the safe treatment and support of each within distinct and separate settings.
-As we hear from many families, those who have concurrent disorders (both a severe mental illness and a substance use disorder) are often refused treatment for either condition until they have received treatment for the other – making it impossible to get help.
+It is imperative that both psychotic illnesses and substance abuse disorders be approached in a way that prioritizes the safe treatment and support of each within distinct and separate settings.
+We hear from many families that those who have concurrent disorders (both a psychotic illness and a substance use disorder) are often refused treatment for either condition until they have received treatment for the other – making it impossible to get help.
 Consequently, there needs to be comprehensive, integrated treatment for those with concurrent disorders.

 Position: